oliver-oloughlin/kvdex/README.md

 // Prints the data to console when recevied db.listenQueue((data) => console.log(data))

-// Sends post request when data is received db.listenQueue(async (data) => {
+// Sends post request when data is received in the "posts" topic db.listenQueue(async (data) => {
   const dataBody = JSON.stringify(data)